 Asian Men Hairstyles + Spikes

-This Korean haircut seems to be created for a bad-boy character of everyone’s favorite k-drama.
 The spectacular, voluminous spikes and buzzed sides make this idea the most desired Asian haircut for those who like to stand out.

 Side-Parted Haircut